 For your organisation’s data safety, you can regulate what cloud services are kept available for your users in the admin centre.
 This way, you can prevent shadow IT and make sure your confidential data is not stored in other apps.

 Teams could do so much for your business but it’s vital that financial services organisations, like yours, manage the process of digitally transforming in the right way.
 That’s why you might want to enlist expert support to help you introduce the benefits of Microsoft Teams to your organisation.
-Please get in touch and, as a Microsoft Gold partner, we can give you all the guidance you need to get things right the first time.
+Please get in touch and, as a certified Microsoft Partner, we can give you all the guidance you need to get things right the first time.